Please read this entire document to avoid having your posts rejected!

 Items for colleagues (Furniture, books, etc. — cost required)

-Job/position postings (NOTE: California's salary transparency law requires that job listings must include the pay range being offered.)
+Job/position postings (NOTE: California's salary transparency law requires that most job listings must include the pay range being offered.)

 WHAT YOU MAY NOT POST